smartcontractkit/external-adapters-js/packages/composites/anchor/README.md

-# Chainlink Price Composite Adapter
+# Chainlink Anchor Composite Adapter

-This composite adapter fetches the price of a given token if it needs to be derived through an intermediary token.
+This composite adapter fetches the price of a given token from the Anchor protocol.

 ## Configuration